gmadsen/gmadsen.github.io/projects.md

 - Trained convolution neural nets on unique data set of camera images and LIDAR  to detect number of cars in a scene and estimate 3D enclosing blocks
 - Modeled various levels of car dynamics and implemented model predictive control  for trajectories created from non linear optimization of a predefined course
-- Implemented random obstacle avoidance in real time with trajectory libraries
+- Implemented random obstacle avoidance in real time with trajectory

 # Robot Simulation Web Client

 [Kinematic Evaluator](/kinematic_evaluator)
 ![alt text](/assets/img/pathfind_kineval.png "Car Bounding Boxes")

-- Implemented a robotics simulation in threejs for use on all modern web browsers
+- Created a 3D interactive robotics simulation in threejs
-- Created  IK and FK algorithms for general urdf input files
+- Implemented IK and FK algorithms for general urdf input files
-- Created Path planning and obstacle avoidance algorithms in high DOF system (potential fields,PRM,RRT)
+- Implemented Path planning and obstacle avoidance algorithms(A*,PRM,RRT,RRT-connect, RRT*, potential fields, wavefront)
-- Gripper design with Solidworks and 3D printing
-- Implemented a ROSBridge to directly communicate and command a fetch research robot through web interface
+- Implemented  ROSBridge to directly communicate and command a fetch research robot through web interface

 # Pendulum Arm Simulator